-What is the main difference between IPv4 and IPv6 IP address?
+What is the main difference between IPv4 and IPv6 IP addresses?
 What are the limitations of the IPv4 address?
-Why do you need IPv6 address?
+Why do you need an IPv6 address?

 IPv4 and IPv6 are the two different versions of the IP address.
 We have seen detail about IPv4 address space in the previous article and IPv6 is new involvement of the IP address space.